Al-Muslimiyah: Modern era

 Al-Muslimiyah formed a junction of the Baghdad Railway connecting Aleppo with Mosul.
 The railway proceeds to Jarabulus following the al-Muslimiyah junction.
 On 29 October 1918, towards the end of World War I, the British and Sharifian Arab armies captured the railroad junction at al-Muslimiyah from the Ottomans, gaining control over the rail link to Mesopotamia.

 On 13 November 1961 four female workers were wounded by the explosion of a mine in al-Muslimiyah.
 The Syrian Police and Public Security Directorate reported that the mine was one of 30 that was swept to the area from the border with Turkey as a result of flood waters.
 In 1980 construction of a cement plant in al-Muslimiyah was completed and began operations.
 Its production capacity was 1,000 tons of concrete per day.

 On 15 December 2012, during the ongoing Syrian civil war which began in 2011, anti-government rebels from the Tawhid Brigade of the Free Syrian Army (FSA) reportedly captured the Hanano Barracks, a Syrian Army infantry academy, army base and recruiting center at al-Muslimiyah, after weeks of fighting.
 The Hanano Barracks has a three-kilometer square campus.
-A top rebel commander from the Tawhid Brigade, Yusef al-Jadr ("Abu Furat"), was killed during the clashes while the pro-opposition Syrian Observatory for Human Rights stated a large number of rebels and soldiers were also slain in the battle.
+During heavy clashes on 18 November 2013, a top rebel commander from the Tawhid Brigade, Abdul Qader Saleh ("Haji Mare'"), was killed during the clashes while the pro-opposition Syrian Observatory for Human Rights stated a large number of rebels and soldiers were also slain in the battle.
 The rebel brigade claimed it captured 100 prisoners.